 Domestic Help Desk:

 The VLB helps approximately 35 low-income clients a week at its free Help Desk in Wednesday mornings at the Domestic Relations Courthouse where attorneys volunteer for two-hour shifts.

 On Monday and Thursday mornings attorneys volunteer to level the playing field for as many as 40 tenants, homeowners, clients being harassed by creditors, and others with civil legal matters.

 On the first Friday of the month volunteer attorneys screen potential clients to determine their best course of action, which may include filing a Chapter 7 Bankruptcy.

 On the first Tuesday of every month volunteer attorneys help homeless client at Cooper Green Hospital overcome legal issues so they can obtain identification and get jobs.

 On the fourth Wednesday of every month, volunteer attorneys help low-income veterans with legal problems.

-The BBVLP helps eligible inventors receive patents through the United States Patent Office.
+The VLB helps eligible inventors receive patents through the United States Patent Office.

 Click here if you want to volunteer to represent a low-income client.